-Many people think they are automatically covered for Sewer Backup at their investment property.
-However, according to the Insurance Information Institute (I.I.I.), most homeowners and business insurance policies do not cover Sewer Backup unless that specific coverage is added to the policy.
+Many people think their property policy automatically includes Sewer Backup coverage.
+However, according to the Insurance Information Institute (I.I.I.), most homeowners and business insurance policies do not include coverage for sewer backup unless that specific coverage is added to the policy.
 As it may or may not be included, you have to study your specific policy to know if you have Sewer Backup coverage.
-This is true whether one has a Basic, Broad or Special Form policy too.
+This is true whether one has a Basic, Broad, or Special Form policy.

 Welcome to our “Is It Covered?” series.
 For a fuller introduction of the series, read HERE.
 We hope these quick reads will help you increase your understanding of your insurance coverage, clear up confusion and help you avoid preventable losses!
 Please bear in mind that insurance policies may vary, so always check your own policy for language specific to your covered property.
 If you have coverage questions, don’t hesitate to call your agent who will be happy to assist you!

-What are some of the common causes of Sewer Backup?
+What are some of the most common causes of sewer backup?

 - Blockages due to tree roots: Over time, tree and shrub roots can cause damage to sewer lines.
 A small crack can become a large problem as roots seek water sources.
 Trees that are the source of the problem may be from your yard or under city jurisdiction.
 To determine who is responsible, the city can take root samples and find out which trees are causing the issue and therefore, who needs to fix it.